directus-labs/guest-authoring/testimonial-widget/index.md

 export default getDirectusInstance;
 ```

-Also, add a `hooks.server.js` in your `./src` directory, and add the following to the file.
+Also, add a `hooks.server.js` to your `./src` directory, and add the following to the file.

 ```js
 export async function handle({ event, resolve }) {